GoogleCloudPlatform/deploystack-storage-event-function-app/README.md

-# App in a Box - Scaler
+# Deploy Stack - Scaler

 This is a simple thumbnail maker that uses a Cloud Storage bucket and a Cloud Functions based watcher to make thumbnails for uploaded images.